ballerina-platform/module-ballerina-ldap/ballerina/Package.md

 ## Examples

-The DocuSign eSignature connector provides practical examples illustrating usage in various scenarios.
+The Ballerina Ldap connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/ballerina-platform/module-ballerina-ldap/tree/master/examples).

 1. [Access directory server](https://github.com/ballerina-platform/module-ballerina-ldap/tree/master/examples/access-directory-server)
     This example shows how to integrate with a directory server to manage employees in a corporation.